nextmv-io/nextroute/README.md

-# nextroute
+# Nextroute

-Welcome to Nextmv's **nextroute**, a feature-rich Vehicle Routing Problem (VRP) solver written in pure Go.
-Designed with a focus on maintainability, feature-richness, and extensibility, nextroute is built to handle real-world applications across [all platforms that Go (cross)compiles to](https://go.dev/doc/install/source#environment).
+Welcome to Nextmv's **Nextroute**, a feature-rich Vehicle Routing Problem (VRP) solver written in pure Go.
+Designed with a focus on maintainability, feature-richness, and extensibility, Nextroute is built to handle real-world applications across [all platforms that Go (cross)compiles to](https://go.dev/doc/install/source#environment).

 Our goal is not to compete on specific VRP type benchmarks, but to provide a robust and versatile tool that can adapt to a variety of routing use-cases.
-Whether you're optimizing the routes for a small fleet of delivery vans in a city or managing complex logistics for a global supply chain, nextroute is equipped to help you find efficient solutions.
+Whether you're optimizing the routes for a small fleet of delivery vans in a city or managing complex logistics for a global supply chain, Nextroute is equipped to help you find efficient solutions.

+You can work with Nextroute in a variety of ways:

+* Go package: Import the `nextroute` package in your Go project and use the solver directly.
+* Python package: Use the `nextroute` Python package as an interface to the Go solver.

 ## Features